Good Friday: Ireland

 In the Republic of Ireland, Good Friday is not an official public holiday, but most non-retail businesses close for the day.
 Up until 2018 it was illegal to sell alcoholic beverages on Good Friday, with some exceptions, so pubs and off-licences generally closed.
 Critics of the ban included the catering and tourism sector, but surveys showed that the general public were divided on the issue.
 In Northern Ireland, a similar ban operates until 5 pm on Good Friday.

 Malaysia

 Although Malaysia is a Muslim majority country, Good Friday is declared as a public holiday in the states of Sabah and Sarawak in East Malaysia as there is a significant Christian indigenous population in both states.

 Malta

-The Holy Week commemorations reach their peak on Good Friday as the Roman Catholic Church celebrates the passion of Jesus.
+The Holy Week commemorations reach their peak on Good Friday as the Roman Catholic Church celebrates the Passion of Jesus.
 Solemn celebrations take place in all churches together with processions in different villages around Malta and Gozo.
 During the celebration, the narrative of the passion is read in some localities, while the Adoration of the Cross follows.
 Good Friday processions take place in Birgu, Bormla, Għaxaq, Luqa, Mosta, Naxxar, Paola, Qormi, Rabat, Senglea, Valletta, Żebbuġ (Città Rohan) and Żejtun.
-Processions in Gozo will be in Nadur, Victoria (St. George and Cathedral), Xagħra and Żebbuġ, Gozo.
+Processions in Gozo occur in Nadur, Victoria (St. George and Cathedral), Xagħra and Żebbuġ, Gozo.